 Other times, I’m a detective for the times when Child Protective Services get involved and I have to be on high alert around parents and relatives of a child who has been admitted for broken bones that don’t seem to add up to the parents’ story of how that could have happened.

-Lastly, I’m a coach/supervisor for students who are accepted into our hospital’s practicum program providing them the tools, support and resources to succeed and become a fantastic child life specialist one day!
-I’m also a mentor for students who are trying to perfect their resumes, cover letters and interview skills prior to entering a practicum or internship.
-Let’s start this journey together!
-Let me help you get to where you want to be!
-If you’d like to get in contact with me, please email firstname.lastname@example.org.
+Lastly, I’ve been a coach/supervisor for students who are accepted into our hospital’s practicum program providing them the tools, support, and resources to succeed and become a fantastic child life specialist one day!

 Pick up a few hats and be the best you can be today!